-The Datacryptor® 100M Ethernet uses the strongest commercially cryptography (AES 256-bit key).
-It is designed to easily fit into a variety of network configurations supporting multiple modes of operation, point-to-point and switched networks, and bulk and tunnel modes with Virtual LAN (VLAN) traffic.
+The Datacryptor® 100M Ethernet uses the strongest commercially available and government approved cryptography.
+It is designed to easily fit into a variety of network configurations supporting multiple modes of operation including bulk, tunnel and Virtual LAN (VLAN).

-The Datacryptor® 100M Ethernet is built on a 19 inch rack-mountable tamper-proof metal enclosure with internal AC and DC power options.
+The Datacryptor® 100M Ethernet comprises a 1'U' 19 inch rack-mountable tamper-proof metal enclosure with internal AC and DC power options.
 With the exception of the mains power connection, all interfaces are located in the front panel for easy access.
-In addition to RJ-45 Host and Network interfaces, dual serial and Ethernet management connections are provided along with Light Emitting Diodes (LEDs) status indicators.
+In addition to RJ-45 Host and Network interfaces, dual serial and Ethernet management connections are provided along with Light Emitting Diode (LEDs) status indicators.